papaya-insurtech/pumpkin/Software_Artisan_Handbook/resources/Communication_Convention.md

   - The topic of the meeting.
   - Expected results of the meeting.
   - Actual results of the meeting.
-  - Follow-up actions and tasks.
+  - Follow-up actions and tasks with person in charge for each.

 ### Online Meetings